-Requirement Regulatory relief timeframes Within 1 hour of payment Within 48 hours of payment Within 5 business days of payment Within 7 business days of payment Within 3 business days of payment Within 5 business days of payment Within 5 business days of the date of postage Within 7 business days of the date of postage Within 1 hour of payment Within 5 business days of payment Within 3 business days of payment Within 5 business days of the
+Method of payment Requirement Regulatory relief timeframes Directly to the insurer via a branch, telephone or electronic means Within 1 hour of payment Within 48 hours of payment To the insurer's agent, including Australia Post Within 5 business days of payment Within 7 business days of payment By BPAY Within 3 business days of payment Within 5 business days of payment By mail to the insurer Within 5 business days of the date of postage Within 7 business days of the date of postage

-- (a) clearly communicate all relevant pricing factors applied to the thirdparty policy or quotation - (b) provide information about how to raise any incorrect pricing factors with the insurer or its agent, before the purchase - (c) disclose the name of the licensed insurer and if they operate under a trading name that is different from the licensed insurer name, the quote or offer must disclose both the trading name and the insurer name - (d) provide contact details for third-party policy queries - (e) detail the timeframe for eGreenSlips to be sent to RMS, including the timeframe associated with purchasing through different channels. - 2.27 Common Expiry Date Fleets and Multiple Expiry Date Fleets are exempt from the transparency requirements of pricing factors.
+- 2.26 A written quote or a renewal notice/offer for a third-party policy must: - (a) clearly communicate all relevant pricing factors applied to the thirdparty policy or quotation - (b) provide information about how to raise any incorrect pricing factors with the insurer or its agent, before the purchase - (c) disclose the name of the licensed insurer and if they operate under a trading name that is different from the licensed insurer name, the quote or offer must disclose both the trading name and the insurer name - (d) provide contact details for third-party policy queries - (e) detail the timeframe for eGreenSlips to be sent to RMS, including the timeframe associated with purchasing through different channels. - 2.27 Common Expiry Date Fleets and Multiple Expiry Date Fleets are exempt from the transparency requirements of pricing factors.
 Private use vehicle classes 1, 10 and 3c are not exempt and must show the pricing factors used on Green Slips.
 For example, age of youngest driver, age of vehicle etc.